dbca-wa/caddy/README.md

 # Usage

+Run the frontend application with `python geocoder.py` (the default port is 8081, which can be overridden by defining a `PORT` environment variable.

-Run the application with `runserver`.
+Run the Django application using the  `runserver` management command.
 Visit the API url and provide a query parameter `q` to search, e.g.:

     http://HOST/api/v1/address/geocode/?q=perth+wa&limit=5